utkarshpant/blocks/README.md

 The `-I include` option specifies that the header files to include are in the `include` folder. `examples\example_name.cpp` specifies that the file to be compiled, `example_name.cpp`, is inside `examples`.

+**Note:**
+There could be some compatibility issues at this stage.
+Please ensure that your C++ compiler supports C++ 11 features.
+It is recommended that you run the following command to set the compiler flags correctly.

+`g++ -std=c++11 -I include examples\example_name.cpp -o examples\example_name`

+If all else fails then the latest version of MinGW that is compatible with C++ 11 will have to installed.

 ## TODO's

 1. ~~Implement **Queues**.~~